Leonardo-Boss/suckless-site/suckless.org/conference.md

   files which can't be viewed in st(1). less(1) is our PAGER.
 Please break your lines at 80 chars.

+# What software should the talk be held in?
+* Use what you like.
+There is Libreoffice available, but always think of the meaning of »hypocrisis«.
+Writing your own suckless presentation software is surely something that will be appreciated.

 # What language should talks be in?
 * English.
 If you have any communication problems contact us at con@MAILHOST and we will find some solution.

+# Are video streams and audio streams planned?
+* Yes, video and audio streams are planned.

+# Will the talks be recorded?
+* Only if there is a consent by the presenter that it should be done.

 # What are the costs?
 * After we received the number of people interested in such a conference costs